A True Off-the-Grid Adventure!

 Enjoy long views of Lake Michigan as you travel from Manistique.
 The first day on the MUP explores the shoreline, state forests and bays along Lake Michigan, including Big Bay du Noc.
 Along the route, visit Garden Bay winery to visit one of the few wineries in the Upper Peninsula.
 The route passes through Gladstone, right on Little Bay du Noc, offering many opportunities for lunch and exploring around town, before continuing on to the route.
 In Gladstone, the Boardwalk offers great views of the harbor and beach.
 After continuing out of Gladstone, a short detour from Lambert could take you to Chandler Falls Dam before completing the ride in Escanaba.
 When you arrive in Escanaba, a variety of options are available, such as a visit to the Sand Point lighthouse, local breweries, or the Delta County historical museum.

-Day three of the tour takes into the rugged wilderness of the Upper Peninsula, to the hamlet of Dickinson Township.
-You will experience the forest canopy for nearly the entire 50 mile trip to Dickinson, but also pass through the tiny farm communities of Metropolitan and Felch.
-Metropolitan was founded by the Metropolitan Mining Company, and remains of the iron ore mine are not far from Metropolitan and the North Dickinson Township school, your home for the night.
+Day three of the tour takes into the rugged wilderness of the Upper Peninsula, to the small city of Crystal Falls.
+You will experience the forest canopy for nearly the entire 75 mile trip to Crystal Falls, but also pass through the tiny farm communities of Metropolitan and Felch.
+Metropolitan was founded by the Metropolitan Mining Company, and remains of the iron ore mine are not far from Metropolitan.

 Thu 7/11/19 - Layover Day in Marquette (optional 16 or 55 miles)